ARTISTS

 Mona Larsen

 With Mona Larsen Mantler had found yet another exceptionally interesting voice who has contributed an unparalleled emotional depth to his Cerco Un Paese Innocente album (singing brilliantly in Italian - not her native language...!).
-She has also been a member of his Chamber Music and Songs Ensemble (Songs and One Symphony) and appears in an important role in The School of Understanding.
+She has also been a member of his Chamber Music and Songs Ensemble on the Songs and One Symphony album and appears in an important role in The School of Understanding.

 For more information see the Mona Larsen website.